 1. Consciously Clinch Materials

-When clinching copper rivets, it’s important to calculate the clinch allowance, which is the amount of material required to roll over in order to secure a tight fit.
-Also, be sure to note that a compressible material, such as copper, does not provide a firm base for clinching blind rivets.
-However, you can overcome this either by putting a washer against the copper, with the rivet head on top of the washer, or by using a large-flange rivet with the compressible material under the flange.
+When clinching copper rivets, it is important to calculate the clinch allowance, which is the amount of material required to roll over to secure a tight fit.
+For applications in which you need a blind fastener, remember that compressible materials, such as copper, do not provide a firm base for clinching blind rivets.
+However, you can compensate for a weak clinch allowance either by putting a washer against the copper with the rivet head on top of the washer or by using a large-flange rivet with the compressible material under the flange.

-Copper rivets are often preferred because of their strength, so it’s important to consider the overall weight/torsion that the rivet will support in comparison to the job it needs to perform.
-In a riveted connection, which joins two plate-like connections or roll-shaped flanges together, the connection is subjected to tension that could pull the connections apart.
+Copper rivets are often chosen because of their inherent strength.
+When choosing a copper rivet for a task, it is important to consider the overall weight or torsion that the rivet will need to support and the job it needs to perform.
+For example, in a riveted connection where two plate-like connections or roll-shaped flanges are joined together, the connection will be subjected to a tension that could pull the joints apart.
 With this torsional twisting or tearing in mind, you have to determine the forces that act on the connection under normal—and extraordinary—circumstances and what kind of structural failures could occur.

-It’s also important to note that rivets become unusable during disassembly, which may or may not make a difference for your application.
+It is also important to remember that rivets become unusable after disassembly, which may or may not have an impact on the type of fastener you choose for your application.

 3. Avoid Galvanic Corrosion

-All metals have a measure of nobility, which is a metal’s resistance to corrosion when it comes into contact with another metal.
-Galvanic corrosion (also called bimetallic corrosion) is what happens when two dissimilar metals that are fastened to each other come into contact with a common electrolyte, such as water.
+All metals have a measure of nobility, which is a metal’s resistance to corrosion when it comes in contact with another metal.
+Galvanic corrosion (also called bimetallic corrosion) occurs when two dissimilar metals that are fastened to each other come into contact with a common electrolyte, such as water.
 When this happens, the more noble metal, or cathode, is protected, while the active metal, or anode, is corroded.
-Copper has one of the highest measures of nobility, so it typically isn’t harmed by contact with other metals but it will cause corrosion in those other materials, especially aluminum and zinc.
-Additionally, if copper comes into contact with iron and steel and the other metal has a similar mass to or smaller mass than the copper, it can cause galvanic corrosion.
+Copper has one of the highest measures of nobility, so it typically isn’t harmed by contact with other metals.
+However, it will cause corrosion in those other materials, especially aluminum and zinc.
+Additionally, if copper comes into contact with iron and steel and the other metal has a mass similar to or smaller than that of copper, it can cause galvanic corrosion.

-One of the most well-known examples of galvanic corrosion is the Statue of Liberty, whose exterior was made from copper (cathode) and interior was made from cast iron (anode) with only a thin, shellacked asbestos skin.
-The statue was shut down in 1984 because of structural safety concerns after extensive corrosion was discovered inside the statue, primarily from leaking rain water from the torch in the statue’s right hand.
-The repairs were extensive and included the removal of the cast iron interior, which was replaced with a low-carbon, corrosion-resistant stainless steel.
+One of the most well-known examples of galvanic corrosion is the Statue of Liberty, whose exterior is made from copper (cathode) and whose interior was originally made from cast iron (anode) with only a thin, shellacked asbestos skin.
+The Statue was closed in 1984 because of structural safety concerns after extensive corrosion was discovered inside the statue, primarily caused by rainwater leaking from the torch in the statue’s right hand.
+The repairs were extensive and included the removal of the cast iron interior, which was replaced with low-carbon, corrosion-resistant stainless steel.